rynmccrmck/python-stitch-data/README.md

 - Fill in secrets (or use environment variables)

 ### STITCH_API_KEY
-stith app > account settings.
+stitch app > account settings.
 Used for public API calls

 ### STITCH_CLIENT_ID
-stith app > account settings.
+stitch app > account settings.
 Used for public API calls

 ### STITCH_AUTH_USER
 Used for internal api calls